DoSomething/contentful-prototype/docs/development/features/school-finder.md

 ## Overview

 The `SchoolFinder` component provides an interface for an authenticated user to view or select their current school, updating their Northstar profile's `school_id` field upon submit.
-It also displays their school's impact for the [action](https://github.com/DoSomething/rogue/blob/master/docs/endpoints/actions.md) set via the `action_id` property of the `SchoolFinder`.

-The user is prompted to select their school's state, and then is presented with an autocomplete dropdown of schools in the selected state.
+If they don't have a school set, the user is prompted to select their school's state, and then is presented with an autocomplete dropdown of schools in the selected state.
 This list of schools is sourced from [Great Schools](https://www.greatschools.org/).

+Upon selecting a school, if the `SchoolFinder` is configured with an `actionId`, the selected school's aggregate approved quantity for the action will display next to the school information.

 ## Usage Instructions